-19. PHS Assurance: Key Findings PHS Assurance: Working Group Analysis and Proposed Actions Streamline the NIH Assurance to a short online form similar to that for human subjects.
-The condition of human subjects used in research differs from the condition of animals and therefore requires different oversight and regulation.
-The PHS Policy is explicit about the required elements in the Assurance to provide oversight of animal welfare for PHS-funded activities.
-20. AWA Regulations: Key Findings AWA Regulations: Working Group Analysis and Proposed Actions Regulations should state what is required to ensure uniform implementation and reduce confusion caused by ambiguity.
-The AWA is a statute (Public Law 89-544, USC 7 § 2131-2159) enacted by Congress in 1966 that established the expectation that humane care and treatment will be provided for certain animals that are used for research, exhibited to the public, sold commercially as pets, and transported in commerce.
-The provisions in the AWA are implemented through the Animal Welfare Regulations (Code of Federal Regulations, Title 9, Chapter 1, Subchapter A-Animal Welfare).
-The regulations are developed with public input and contain performance-based approaches to animal welfare which allow flexibility.
+The AWA is a statute (Public Law 89-544, U.S.C.
+7 §§ 2131-2159) enacted by Congress in 1966 that established the expectation that humane care and treatment will be provided for certain animals that are used for research, exhibited to the public, sold commercially as pets, and transported in commerce.
+The provisions in the AWA are implemented through the Animal Welfare Regulations (Code of Federal Regulations [C.F.R.]
+Title 9, Chapter 1, Subchapter A-Animal Welfare).
+The regulations are developed with public input and contain performance-based approaches to animal welfare that allow flexibility.
 USDA is revising its guidance documents to reduce ambiguity and confusion.